 (See also Overview of the Venous System.)

 About 5% of people in the United States have chronic venous insufficiency.
 Postphlebitic syndrome may develop in 20 to 50% of people with deep vein thrombosis, usually within 1 to 2 years.

 Blood returns from the legs through shallow and deep veins.
 Contraction of leg muscles pushes blood through the deep veins.
-Valves in the veins keep blood flowing upward toward the heart (see Overview of the Venous System).
+Valves in the veins keep blood flowing upward toward the heart.
 Chronic venous insufficiency occurs when something widens the veins and/or damages the valves in the veins.
 These changes decrease blood flow in the veins and increase the pressure in the veins.
 The increased pressure and low blood flow cause fluid to accumulate in the legs and other symptoms.

-People have leg swelling (edema), that typically is worse at the end of the day because blood must flow upward against gravity when a person is standing or sitting.
+People with chronic venous insufficiency have leg swelling (edema), which typically is worse at the end of the day because blood must flow upward against gravity when a person is standing or sitting.
 Overnight, edema subsides because the veins empty well when the legs are horizontal.
 The swelling may not cause any symptoms, but some people feel fullness, heaviness, aching, cramps, pain, tiredness, and tingling in the legs.